Codebender runs so fast that keeping kids' attention becomes a breeze

 With Codebender it's made dead easy.
 See, students can literally follow along step-by-step.
 How?
 Thanks to the unique teaching URL we give you.
 With it you can explain everything, and guide the whole class with ease.

 Works with chromebooks

-Although Chromebooks can't install regular applications that other operating systems can, Codebender easily bypasses that by working within the browser.
+Although Chromebooks can't install regular applications that other operating systems can, Codebender gets around that by working within the browser.
 But don't worry.
 Codebender operates flawlessly on Chrome OS, as well as other operating systems.